BuildOnViction/docs/docs/developers/staking-integrations.md

 const validatorAbi = require('./TomoValidatorAbi.json')
 const address = '0x0000000000000000000000000000000000000088'
 const validator = new web3.eth.Contract(validatorAbi,
-        address, {gasPrice: 250000000, gas: 2000000, chainId: 88 })
+        address, {gasPrice: 250000000, gas: 2000000 })
 ```

 Note: you can get TomoValidatorAbi.json [here](https://raw.githubusercontent.com/tomochain/tomomaster/master/abis/TomoValidatorAbi.json)

 ## Propose/Apply a candidate
-You need to have at least 50000 TOMO to apply a fullnode to become a Masternode candidate.
+Masternode owner need to have at least 50000 TOMO to apply a fullnode to become a Masternode candidate.
 So make sure you have > 50000 TOMO in your masternode owner wallet to deposit to the smart contract and pay transaction fee.

 You can apply a masternode candidate by call `propose` function from the smart contract